-We all collaborate across our industry to set stock quotas.
-We take recommendations from the International Council of the Sea (ICES), the Institute of Marine Research (IMR) and other research institutions to guide our decisions.
+The entire industry collaborates in bringing relevant data to set quotas, taking guidance from the International Council of the Sea (ICES), Institute of Marine Research (IMR) and other research institutions, while taking into account key stakeholders:

-The Ministry of Fisheries and Coastal Affairs uses the data and insight we gain to define the quotas and technical regulations for how the fishing should be conducted year after year.
-It creates the bedrock for a predictable, stable and sustainable future.
+The Ministry of Fisheries and Coastal Affairs uses the data and insight we gain to set quotas and technical regulations.
+Fishing quotas ensure that fisheries operate at levels that allow stocks to grow and replenish.
+This creates the bedrock for a predictable, stable and sustainable future.

 Managing fish populations

 Our marine research vessels use sonar and catch research to estimate the size of fish stocks.
-Sonar helps scientists detect the size and location of fish swimming under the water, while trawling gives researchers the hands-on opportunity to study fish so that they can establish species, age and gender of fish.
+Using sonar, scientists can detect the size and location of fish swimming under the water.
+By heading out with the trawlers, research teams get the opportunity to study the fish close up, so that we can establish the species, age and gender of the catch.
 These estimates are then used to determine the total fishing quota (TAC: Total Allowable Catch) allowed for various fish species.

-To calculate safe fishing quotas, our scientists first determine a stock’s spawning threshold and how much fishing it can sustain before fishing becomes a threat to its survival.
-When that does happen, a stock is considered ‘outside safe biological limits’ and we would take quick actions to restore the stocks.
+To calculate safe fishing quotas, our scientists first determine a stock’s spawning threshold and how much fishing it can sustain before the species is threatened.
+If a fish is under threat, it is labelled ‘outside safe biological limits’ and we take quick action to restore the stocks.